ryancswallace/numericalgs/README.md

 # numericalalgs
-Fast numerical algorithms in C
+Fast numerical algorithms in C.

+* Strassen's algorithm for matrix multiplication
+* Partitioning using Karmarkar-Karp and simulated annealing
+* Find minimum spanning trees using min-heaps